Maternity leave

 What maternity pay will I receive?

-The pay you receive depends on your length of service and whether you will be returning to work following your maternity leave.
+The pay you receive depends on your length of service with the University.

 Employees with less than 26 weeks continuous service at the 15th week before the EWC may be eligible for Maternity Allowance through the Department of Work and Pensions.
 Employees will be advised on how to claim this once the maternity form is submitted.